situmtech/situm-react-native-wayfinding-getting-started/README.md

 4. Download [Situm Mapping Tool](https://play.google.com/store/apps/details?id=es.situm.maps&hl=es&gl=US) in Play Store (only Android devices) and calibrate your building.
 Check the user guide for detail1ed information.
 5. Check this [guide](https://developers.google.com/maps/documentation/android-sdk/get-api-key) to get your own Google api key.

 You must keep in mind that you will need the user email, the api key, a Google API key for maps and the building ID.
+If you don't know the building ID, go to the dashboard and select a building, then you will have the building ID in the link of that webpage.

 # Setup